benoitbeaulieu-ls/lame_writeup/HTB/Lame.md

  -------------------------------------
 # Overview

-The machine I'm going to attempt to eploit a the linux machine called "Lame".
+The machine I'm going to attempt to exploit is a linux machine called "Lame".
 This is one of the OSCP like boxes that have been listed by @TJ_Null on Twitter.
 Since I'm preparing for my OSCP I'm going to exploit this box without metasploit.
 At the end of the write up I will have a section on exploiting it with metasploit.

 # Reconnaissance